albertored/etfdb/README.md

 This formulas can be easily defined on your personal sheet by going to *Data > Named functions > Import function* and selecting the sheet linked above.

+If you prefer to not depend on my public sheet you can import the xlsx file on your sheet (*File > Import*) or simply make a personal copy of the public one (*File > Make a copy*).

 ## Contributing

 If you have any suggestion on how to improve the project feel free to open an issue.